ContractingWorks/ClientAPI/Doc/ClientApi.md

 # REST API principles and examples

-Contracting Works use a REST API, documented through [OpenAPI 3.0](https://contracting-extest-clientapi.azurewebsites.net/swagger/v1/swagger.json) and is available for interactive testing through a [Swagger page.](https://contracting-extest-clientapi.azurewebsites.net/swagger/index.html)
+Contracting Works use a REST API, documented at [OpenAPI 3.0](https://contracting-extest-clientapi.azurewebsites.net/swagger/v1/swagger.json) and  available for interactive testing through a [Swagger page.](https://contracting-extest-clientapi.azurewebsites.net/swagger/index.html)

 The API is used for altering data only.
-To query for data, please refer to the [GraphQl API](ClientApi.GraphQL.md)
+To query the data, please refer to the [GraphQl API](ClientApi.GraphQL.md)

 Note that while the API uses REST style abstractions, it is *not* RESTful - that is entity paths are not expressed through the API URLs.
 Instead, entity identifiers are provided as part of the API method payloads.